Maris27/TASK-3-3rd-cohort-Data-Analysis-Training-/README.md

 3.The total revenue generated from the sales of "montana" in canada

-4.we were asked to determin the country,segment and month the highest were sold.
+4.we were asked to determine the country,segment and month the highest unit of goods were sold.

 5.we were also to get the total profit made in December.